-The main change since 2004 has been a decline in the proportion of employment in the financial services area (from 38% to 17%) and a corresponding increase in government (from 17% to 34%).
-This is partly as a result of a decline in demand in financial services following the introduction of major legislative changes and the increasing use of preferred supplier arrangements by large financial services organisations.
+The main change since 2005 has been an increase in the proportion of employment in the financial services area (from 17% to 23%) and a corresponding decrease in government (from 34% to 20%).
+This is partly as a result of a conscious move by government to reduce their use of contractors with many long term contractors taking up permanent roles.
+Work in the financial services are is still being driven by some major IT upgrades as well as a desire to improve their communication especially with customers.